You can protect your network infrastructure from a data breach

-Concerns about data exfiltration (i.e., data theft) has become a crucial part of any data breach investigation.
-Whether the attack is executed via physical theft or digital transfer from a compromised internal machine, the result is same: data loss can cripple an organization.
+Concerns about data exfiltration (i.e., data theft) have become a crucial part of any data breach investigation.
+Whether the attack is executed via physical theft or digital transfer from a compromised internal machine, the result is the same: data loss can cripple an organization.

 If someone has hacked your cloud or there’s a rogue cloud project active within your enterprise, security event management solutions can help in preventing the outbound transmission phase of a targeted attack.

 Integrate prevention and response strategies into security operations